Five IDs

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 In plain language: The generator creates random bytes in the browser, sets the UUID version and variant bits for UUID v4, then formats the identifier.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

-No. The calculator runs in your browser tab.
+No. The tool runs in your browser tab.
 Your recent answers stay only on the page while you use it, and they are not sent to a server.